+While many are concerned about outdoor air quality due to wildfire smoke polluting the air, we also need to be concerned about the air we breathe indoors.
 That’s a good reason to consider new technology that can improve indoor air quality, including an HVAC air purifier and air filtration system.

-An HVAC air purifier can help promote good health by improving air quality in your home and workplace.
-So, what exactly does a central air purifier do?
+Here’s how an HVAC air purifier can help promote good health by improving air quality in your home and workplace.

 An HVAC air purifier = fresh air

 While ordinary paper filters in many central HVAC systems help remove dust from the air, these basic filters do not remove tiny particles that can harm your health.
-Central air purification systems, which are installed in your ductwork, can remove dust, mold, bacteria and viruses from the air circulated throughout your space by your HVAC system.
+You can consider standalone air purifiers, but those can be loud, unsightly, and they only clean the air in small areas.

 How you benefit from an HVAC air purifier